About Paula

 We are all individual, and I respect each person's beliefs and background.

-As God rebuilt my own life, He also rekindled gifts that had been planted long ago.
+As God rebuilt my own life, He also rekindled gifts planted long ago.
 Busy Corner Books now stands on these foundations:

 - writing and publishing